Minds On

 Press Hint to explore a hint about the conflicts and challenges.

-Both the seigneur and habitant (also known as the tenant) had responsibilities to each other.
+Both the seigneur and the habitant (also known as the tenant) had responsibilities to each other.
 The habitant was required to pay rent and taxes for the land and also had to give a portion of his grain harvest to the seigneur.
 The seigneur was required to build and maintain a mill for grinding the grain and was responsible for settling disputes when they arose.
 This system was created to help build up the economy of communities.
 However, it created a large gap between the rich (seigneurs) and the poor (habitants).

 Press Note to explore the ways of living.